songlinjian/Scoring-Yeti-Root-Server/Scoring-the-Yeti-DNS-Root-Server-System.md

 No Truncation for all Yeti root server.
 That's means not additional DNS routine designed for TC in Yeti root servers.

+#2 and #14 accept Geoff's suggest to change TCP MSS to 1220 and reduce the risk for TCP segment fragmentation.

 For #23 (Bundy?)
 The response is bigger than others because it does not apply name compression for mname and rname in SOA record which increase 12 octets , and it also compressed the root from one label to two labels.

 ### Metrics for scoring